dradtke/allegro_tiled/README.md

 Currently, the following is supported:

 1. Orthogonal maps.
-2. Zlib compression and base64 encoding.
+2. Zlib/Gzip compression and base64 encoding.
+3. CSV "encoding."
-3. Tile "flipped" flags, both vertically and horizontally.
+4. Tile "flipped" flags, both vertically and horizontally.

 The following is not yet supported:

-4. Isometric maps.
+1. Isometric maps.
-5. Other compressions and encodings (everything allowed by Tiled will, eventually, be supported).
+2. Other compressions and encodings (everything allowed by Tiled will, eventually, be supported).
-6. Objects.
+3. Objects.

 Compiling the Library
 =====================